Lockx-Security/Lockx-Ethereum-Contracts/docs/TEST_OUTPUTS.md

 ## Conclusion

-The Lockx v2.4.1 test suite successfully achieves **85.95% overall branch coverage** with **Lockx.sol at 90.54% branches**, exceeding the marketing-friendly 90% threshold.
+The Lockx v2.4.1 test suite successfully achieves **90.08% production branch coverage** with **Lockx.sol at 90.54% branches**.
 This represents the culmination of systematic branch targeting through 17 phases of focused testing.

 ### Final metrics summary
 - Lockx.sol: 90.54% branches